 HTC followed Samsung with a similar but slightly different feature (officially called “Split Capture”) on the HTC One M8, launched in March 2014.
 The recorded video was an equally sized left/right split-screen 1080p video with a 16:9/9:16 aspect ratio.
 HTC subsequently featured this mode in other phones like the Desire Eye and the One M9 but apparently ditched it after the M9 as the HTC 10 and more recent flagships like the U Ultra or U11 don’t seem to have it anymore.

-In 2015 LG redefined what a native camera app on a smartphone can deliver in terms of pro video controls with the release of the LG V10.
+In April 2013, LG introduced dual video recording with the LG Optimus G Pro (thanks to the user “Lal muan” for the info, see comments section!) and was – along with Samsung and its Galaxy S4 – the first Android phone maker to do so.
+Two years later, they redefined what a native camera app on a smartphone can deliver in terms of pro video controls with the release of the LG V10.
 But not only did the V10 have a unique manual video mode, the app also boasted some more playful features.
 Among them was a mode called „Snap Movie“ which basically invites you to create a short movie (maximum of one minute) out of short, different shots without having to muck around with an editing app. „Snap Movie“ is not a dual camera mode per se but one way of recording within this mode is to use a split-screen for simultaneously recording with both front and rear cameras.
 The image is recorded in 1080p with 16:9 or 9:16 aspect ratio.
 Big catch: You can only do so for a maximum of one minute!
 Flash forward to 2017 and the V30: While the „Snap Movie“ mode is gone (there’s something called „Snap Shot“ but that’s a completely different thing), there’s now a „Match Shot“ mode.
 With „Match Shot“ you can record a split-screen image using both front and rear cameras at the same time.
 You also have the option to select between regular and wide-angle lenses before starting the recording although the front camera actually only has one lens so it’s most likely a software crop.
 Two good things about the new mode: You are not limited to only one minute anymore and there’s also support for external mics.
 The recording format is a bit strange though as it’s a 18:9 or 9:18 aspect ration with a resolution of 2880×1440 (you can’t change the resolution at all).
 The beyond-FHD resolution is great but the rather non-standard aspect ratio (probably thanks to the 18:9 display of the phone) is a bit annoying for watching it on anything other than the phone itself because the image will either get letter-boxed on certain platforms like YouTube (I guess it’s not that much of a problem for Twitter and Facebook as they are more flexible with aspect ratios) or you will have to perform a crop in a video editing app and re-export in a more common 16:9 ratio.
-Hopefully LG will fine-tune this mode in the future, it would be nice to record in a standard 16:9 aspect ratio.
+Unfortunately LG decided to ditch this feature with the V40 and the subsequent V-series models.
+I had actually thought it would be gone for good but the release of the LG Wing in October 2020 introduced the feature’s revival with a new and very welcome twist: For the first time on an Android device, the now “Dual Recording” dubbed mode lets you save the two perspectives as separate video files and not one pre-composed split-screen image.
+This is a huge deal as it gives you much more flexibility in post production!

 Nokia’s “Dual Sight“